grahamegrieve/ClinicArrivals/documentation/Workflow.md

 If the patient is eligible for a teleconsultation (reply matches 'yes') then:

 * ClinicalArrivals app registers a meeting with Jitsi --> [id]
-* the URL for the meeting is aded to the notes for the appointment
+* the URL for the meeting is added to the notes for the appointment
-* sends patient
+* the URL is sent to the patient with a note to join the meeting:

 You will meet with the Doctor by phone/video.
 At [2:15pm], open the URL http://meet.jit.si/[id].
 (Note: if you join from a mobile phone, you will need to install the jitsi app first).

-When the patient joins the room, they will be marked as arrived in the PMS When the doctor is ready to see the patient, they copy the URL out of the appointment notes and paste into their browser.
+When the patient joins the room, they will be marked as arrived in the PMS .
+When the doctor is ready to see the patient, they copy the URL out of the appointment notes and paste into their browser.